-Assume that you purchase 100 shares of XYZ stock at $50 each.
-Thirteen months after purchasing the shares, their value has doubled to $100 each so you decide to sell, collecting a capital gain of $5,000.
-You also hold 100 shares of ABC stock, which have decreased in value from $70 per share to $10 per share over that same time period.
+Assume that you purchase 100 shares of XYZ stock at $50 each for a total of $5,000.
+Thirteen months after buying the shares, their value has doubled to $100 each, so you decide to sell, collecting a capital gain of $5,000.

-Your capital losses would total $6,000 (the difference between the $7,000 you paid for the shares and the $1,000 you sold them for).
-You could use $5,000 of that loss to offset the $5,000 gain associated with selling your shares in the first company.
+You could use $5,000 of the loss of ABC stock to offset the $5,000 gain associated with selling your shares in XYZ to reduce your capital gains tax.
 Per IRS rules, you could also apply the additional $1,000 loss to reduce your ordinary income for the year.

-Now, say you also have another stock that you sold at a $5,000 loss.
-You could apply $2,000 of that loss to offset ordinary income, then carry the remaining $3,000 forward to a future tax year, per IRS rules.
-All of this, of course, assumes that you don’t violate the wash sale rule when timing the sale of losing stocks.
+Now, say you also have another stock you sold for a $6,000 loss.
+Because you already have a $1,000 loss and there is a $3,000 limit on deductions, you could apply up to $2,000 to offset ordinary income in the current tax year, then carry the remaining $4,000 loss forward to a future tax year, per IRS rules.
+This is an example of tax loss carryforward.
+All of this assumes that you don’t violate the wash-sale rule when timing the sale of losing stocks.

-If you’re investing in a taxable brokerage account, it’s important to include tax planning as part of your strategy.
+If you’re investing in a taxable brokerage account, you must include tax planning as part of your strategy.
 Selling stocks to realize capital gains could result in a larger tax bill if you’re not deducting capital losses at the same time.
 With tax-loss harvesting, assuming you don’t violate the wash sale rule, it’s possible to carry forward investment losses to help reduce the tax impact of gains over time.
 This applies to personal as well as business gains and losses.
-Thus, understanding the tax loss carryforward provision may help reduce your personal as well as investment taxes.
+Thus, understanding the tax loss carryforward provision may help reduce your personal and investment taxes.

-In order to understand the true impact of gains and losses, it may help to open an investment account with SoFi Invest®.
-Here you can trade stocks as well as ETFs and even cryptocurrency.
-Even better, as a SoFi Member you have access to financial professionals who can offer complimentary guidance and answer your most pressing investing questions.
+If you’re interested in building a portfolio with financial guidance, it may help to open an online brokerage account with SoFi Invest®.
+With SoFi, you can trade stocks, exchange-traded funds (ETFs), and fractional shares with no commissions.
+Even better, as a SoFi Member, you have access to financial professionals who can offer complimentary guidance and answer your most pressing investing questions.

 Photo credit: iStock/bymuratdeniz